 - Make sure your system is housed on secure servers

-Track costs and beware the early reveal
+7. Track costs and beware of the early reveal

 Are you building a prototype of your idea to show its potential to investors or the bank?
-Make sure you have that NDA in place.
+Make sure you have strong non-disclosure agreements in place.
 Also, be careful not to try to make any money from your invention before you’ve applied to protect it.

-Your intellectual property rights are your responsibility
+8. Your intellectual property rights are your responsibility

 There are IP insurance options that can help protect you.
 Also, have you considered having an IP strategy in place?
 This will help to define what’s regarded as infringement and how to take legal action if the worst happens.

-Keep intellectual property ownership simple
+9. Keep intellectual property ownership simple

 This can lead to a risk of exploitation unless you make specific arrangements to involve all the owners.
 Other complications of joint ownership happen when it comes to profit.
 You can mitigate these risks by including specific definitions in people’s contracts, but it can still get tricky.